1993–94 UEFA Champions League first round: Format

 Each tie was played over two legs, with each team playing one leg at home.
 The team that scored more goals on aggregate over the two legs advanced to the next round.
 If the aggregate score was level, the away goals rule was applied, i.e. the team that scored more goals away from home over the two legs advanced.
 If away goals were also equal, then extra time was played.
 The away goals rule would be again applied after extra time, i.e. if there were goals scored during extra time and the aggregate score was still level, the visiting team advanced by virtue of more away goals scored.
 If no goals were scored during extra time, the tie was decided by penalty shoot-out.

-Draw
+Seeding

 The draw for the first round was held on 14 July 1993 in Geneva, Switzerland.
+The 32 teams were divided into a seeded and unseeded pot, each containing 16 teams, for the draw.